 The Free access plan provides three to five minute delayed maps and group screens with no intraday charts or portfolios and screener presets.

-The Registered plan requires registering for free access and additionally provides up to 50 screener presets, portfolio tickers and portfolios and daily charts and limited screener results in addition to the Free access benefits.
+The Registered plan requires registering for free access.
+Additionally, it provides up to 50 screener presets, portfolio tickers and portfolios, and daily charts and limited screener results in addition to the Free access benefits.

-From the homepage; users are given a peek at the heat maps.
-These are very useful tools to get a bird’s eye perspective of the sectors and leading stocks with compelling price action.
-S&P 500, ETFs, World markets or the full stock market can be select for heat maps sorted by 1-day performance, to financial metrics like P/E and EPS Growth.
+From the homepage, users are given a peek at the heat maps.
+These are handy tools to get a bird’s eye perspective of the sectors and leading stocks with compelling price action.
+S&P 500, ETFs, World markets, or the full stock market can be select for heat maps sorted by 1-day performance to financial metrics like P/E and EPS Growth.
 I like to use the S&P 500 index heat map and also the ETF heat map to narrow down my search for liquid tradable stocks.

 Sector Performance Tools

 Located under the Groups tab, this tool breaks down performance by groups, including specific sectors, industries, and themes.
 Groups can be segmented by order based on fundamental performance metrics like P/E, market capitalization, EPS, and price/cash, to name a few.
 Traders can see where the money is flowing and then delve deeper into the group to find individual stocks worth trading.

 This tab provides the latest insider transactions so traders can get a jump on potential price action.
 Stocks tend to move on insider buying, especially by top executives in the open market.
 This is an excellent resource for finding potential trades.